Tales from the Camino: Flowers

 Below are some pictures which show the different colors and textures of the plants in northern Spain.
 It is far from complete, but it gives a flavor for the beauty.
 The Petunias, Bachelor Buttons, Geraniums, Roses, Echinacia, and Blanket Flower were all so well tended, the gardeners must be proud of their green thumbs.
 The cultivated fields were the places to find grasses of all shapes and sizes.
 And, of course, we saw lots of Thistle.
 There are more shades of Thistle flowers than I have ever seen before: purple, yellow, pink, blue, and rose.
 I have thrown in a few “flower-like” images below for variety and color.

-[As an aside: there has been a Spanish drought during the summer of 2017, which has left the wheat significantly shorter and browner than it was supposed to be for late June and early July.
-The stunted growth makes for a bad year for bread and other staples.]
+[As an aside: there was a severe Spanish drought during the summer of 2017, which left the wheat significantly shorter and browner than it was supposed to be for late June and early July.
+The stunted growth of the wheat, corn and other grains made for a bad year for bread and other dietary staples.]